The Ultimate Cafetière Recipe

 One of the main reasons why the Cafetière is the perfect brewing method for some people is that it is very easy to brew multiple cups of coffee.

-While methods such as the Aeropress typically only make one cup of coffee at a time, the French press can easily make up to eight cups, depending on the size of you've purchased!
+While methods such as the Aeropress typically make only one cup at a time, the French press can make up to eight cups, depending on the size you've purchased!
 This is ideal if you want to make delicious, high-quality coffee for a group.

-However, you can also purchase smaller Cafetière which are perfect for making one to two cups at a time.
+However, you can also purchase a smaller Cafetière, which is perfect for making one to two cups at a time.

 Flavour and Body